jayeshv/flask-friends/README.md

 * Accept/reject/ignore friend request

-* Delete a friendship
+* Delete a friend relation or request

 * Get all friends for a user

 * Friends grouping

-* Get degree of friendship and route
+* Get degree of friendship and route between any two users

 Usage
 =====